Bay Adelaide Centre - West Tower

 Toronto, ON M5H 2S7

-Amalia is an active member of numerous professional organizations and sits on committees of several organizations dealing with IP law.
-Amalia is currently Chair of the Canadian Roundtable Subcommittees of the International Trademark Association’s Programs Committee.
+Amalia is an active member of numerous professional organizations and sits on committees of several organizations dealing with intellectual property law.
+Amalia is currently Subcommittee Chair of INTA’s Law Firm Committee's Programming Subcommittee, and a member of the Roundtables Project Team.
 She is also a former Chair of the Canadian Bar Association’s National Intellectual Property Section and former Chair of the Ontario Bar Association’s Information Technology/E-Commerce Section.
 She is a previous member-at-large of the Executive Committee of the Ontario Bar Association’s Canadian Corporate Counsel Association Toronto Chapter.
 From 1999 to 2008, Amalia was Co-Chair of the Intellectual Property Institute of Canada’s Trademark Legislation Committee.
-In addition, Amalia is a regular speaker at Canadian and foreign conferences dealing with intellectual property issues.
+Amalia is a regular speaker at Canadian and foreign conferences dealing with intellectual property issues.

 |Education|| University of Windsor (LL.B., 1988)